Kristify/docs/docs/About/contributing.md

 ## Documentation contributions

 Documentation is very important for any good project.
-We may not always be good at writing documentation, and your help is very welcome!
+We may not always be good at writing documentation, and your help to change this is welcome!
 This is also based around on GitHub.
-This is in the repo [kristify/kristify.github.io](https://github.com/Kristify/kristify.github.io/)
+(See repo [kristify/kristify.github.io](https://github.com/Kristify/kristify.github.io/))

 ## Help others